Self Employment: Working For Yourself in the UK

 Registering with HMRC

 When you start working for yourself you need to tell HMRC as soon as possible.
-At the latest, you should register by 5th October in your business’s second tax year.
+At the latest, you should register by 5 October in your business’s second tax year.
 If you register later than this, you won’t get a penalty as long as you send your Self-Assessment tax return and pay your bill on time.

 How to Register and set up a personal HMRC account

 You can register through your business tax account for Self-Assessment and Class 2 National Insurance.

 You will need a Government Gateway user ID and password to sign in.
 If you do not have a user ID you will be able to create one.

-Your personal HMRC account will also give you access to your national insurance record, check your state pension, pay tax, and set up HMRC payment plans, marriage allowance claims, and lots more.
+Your personal HMRC account will also give you access to your national insurance record, check your state pension, pay tax and set up HMRC payment plans, marriage allowance claims and lots more.

-To set up please see the link below and follow the steps.
-Click on the Start Now icon and then create sign-in details.
+To set up, please see the link below and follow the steps.
+Click on the start now icon and then create sign in details.

 Insurance

+Depending on the business and how you trade, you may be required by law to take out certain types of insurance.
 The main type of insurance is Public Liability Insurance which provides cover for members of the public who may have been injured or had property damaged as a result of you/your employees carelessness at work and this is recommended.
+Other insurances to consider depending on your type of trade are professional indemnity, employer’s liability, premises and contents, vehicle, business interruption, and personal accident or sickness cover.

 VAT